Alkaison/Live-Clipboard/README.md

 3. **Set Up Firebase**: If you haven't already, create a Firebase project and set up the Firebase Realtime Database.
 You can follow Firebase's [official documentation](https://firebase.google.com/docs/database) for guidance.

-4. **Firebase Setup**: Rename the `firebase/config.example.js` to `firebase/config.js` and add your Firebase Realtime Database API Credentials into the `firebaseConfig`.
+4. **Package Installation**: Install packages by running this command `npm install` and then create `.env` file and add your Firebase app keys in it.

 5. **Development**: Start contributing by working on issues, adding new features, or fixing bugs.
 Be sure to create a new branch for your work: